Extensive Biographical Profile of Ugonna Wachuku

 From the prestigious School of Humanities, College of Humanities and Social Sciences, Abia State University, Uturu, Nigeria, Ugonna took a Bachelor of Arts [Honours] Literature degree; plus Advanced English Composition: 1990-1995 - including courses in communications, information and media trends in discourse analysis, critical theory, history, peoples and culture, philosohpy of science, logic and philosophy, psychology, English language I&II, use of English, rhetorics and composition, drama, theatre, poetry, prose fiction, African epic, oral literature, creative writing workshop, copyright affairs, American literature, Caribbean literature, Commonwealth literature, English literature, English phonetics, phonology, introduction to computers, computer applications, research methods, stylistics, project and long essay, Shakespeare, Western, Eastern and Southern African literature, advanced English composition, etc.

-From January 1997 to December 1998, Wachuku was a Communications and Human Rights Consultant to Mr. Jacob Sello Selebi who was South African Ambassador to the United Nations in Geneva, Switzerland as well as Chairman of the 1998 United Nations Human Rights Commission 54th Session.
+From January 1997 to December 1998, Wachuku was a Communications and Human Rights Consultant at the South African Mission to the United Nations in Geneva: Switzerland, when Jacob Sello Selebi was Ambassador and Permanent Representative as well as Chairman of the 1998 United Nations Human Rights Commission 54th Session.
 And also Chairman of the Oslo Diplomatic Conference held from 1 to 19 September, 1997.
-During their working meetings for policy implementation, they brainstormed and analyzed global issues pertaining to human rights, disarmament and landmines eradication, conflict prevention, humanitarian affairs, diplomacy, healthcare, democracy, the environment, housing, media relations, arts, culture, good governance, educational empowerment and socio-economic development.
-Consequently, they elaborated and contextualized on the work and mission of the UN and UN agencies; and how the highly essential internet and information plus communications technology revolution can help the UN and all humankind better respond to pressing global issues of the day proactively.
+Wachuku serve in areas of humane policy implementation; and analyzed global issues pertaining to human rights, disarmament, landmines eradication, conflict prevention, humanitarian affairs, diplomacy, healthcare, democracy, environment, housing, media relations, arts, culture, good governance, educational empowerment and socio-economic development.
+Consequently, for the South African Mission to the United Nations, Wachuku elaborated and contextualized on the work and mission of the UN and UN agencies; and how the highly essential internet and information plus communications technology revolution can help the United Nations and all humankind better respond to pressing global issues, proactively.

-From December, 1998 to February 2003, Ugonna served in the area of communications research on policy, curriculum development, peace, human rights, democracy, education, culture, humanitarianism, tolerance, public information trends, development, the environment, health/ HIV/AIDS issues, food security and education for conflict prevention and social responsibility, learning, children’s welfare and the environment at the United Nations Educational, Scientific and Cultural Organization-International Bureau of Education [UNESCO-IBE] Geneva, Switzerland.
+From December, 1998 to February 2003, Ugonna served in the field of communications research on policy, curriculum development, peace, human rights, democracy, education, culture, humanitarianism, tolerance, public information trends, development, the environment, health/ HIV/AIDS issues, food security and education for conflict prevention and social responsibility, learning, children’s welfare and the environment at the United Nations Educational, Scientific and Cultural Organization-International Bureau of Education [UNESCO-IBE] Geneva, Switzerland.
+More focus was on: policy, communications and curriculum development research on The Four Pillars of Education: Learning to Know, Learning to Do, Learning to Be and Learning to Live Together; including peace, health, HIV/AIDS, human rights, democracy, public education, culture, humanitarianism, tolerance, public information trends, funding for sustainable development, the environment, food security and education for conflict prevention and corporate social responsibility.

-And also, from 3 March 2003 to 30 June 2010, Wachuku served as Communications Adviser plus Global Strategies, Partnerships, Public Information, Research, Policy, human welfare, Public Relations, World Wide Web and New Media Consultant to the 32nd President of the United Nations Educational, Scientific and Cultural Organization (UNESCO) General Conference headquartered in Paris, France; including the Permanent Delegate and Ambassador of Nigeria to UNESCO plus Permanent Delegation of Nigeria to UNESCO.
+From 3 March 2003 to 30 June 2010, Wachuku served as Communications Adviser plus Global Strategies, Partnerships, Public Information, Research, Policy, human welfare, Public Relations, World Wide Web and New Media Consultant to the 32nd President of the United Nations Educational, Scientific and Cultural Organization (UNESCO) General Conference headquartered in Paris, France; including the Permanent Delegate and Ambassador of Nigeria to UNESCO plus Permanent Delegation of Nigeria to UNESCO.
+Some initiatives included global communications, public information and media outreach support of the L’Oreal-UNESCO Fellowship for Women in Science Awards as well as United Nations Literacy Decade, the Daimler-UNESCO Mondialogo and the UNESCO Confucius Literacy Prize; plus globally creating brand awareness of UNESCO's service to humankind - in addition to empowering new valuable and creative, strategic partnerships - public, corporate and private sector - with proactive vision and long term upholding of that institutional "building peace in the minds of mankind" mission for the Presidency of UNESCO's General Conference and UNESCO as an organization, etc.

 Also, in January 2009, Wachuku started serving as Communications, Branding, Partnerships, Marketing and Image Selling Adviser, English - to Cruz Azul Football Club Mexico City Assistant Coach and Technical Director: Enrique Maximiliano Meza Salinas; including research, analysis, writing and editing English language biography entries and media photos for Mexico’s globally renonwed, long-standing, distinguished football [soccer] Coach and Manager: Enrique Meza (Ojitos); as well as for Enrique Maximiliano Meza, his son: http://en.wikipedia.org/wiki/Enrique_Meza + http://en.wikipedia.org/wiki/Enrique_Maximiliano_Meza plus serving as CONCACAF: Confederation of North, Central American and Caribbean Association Football - English speaking Caribbean countries sports and football communications manager and contact for Enrique Maximiliano Meza, Jr., and also coordinating the logistics, communications, budget and transfer of identified, promising footballers from West Africa to Mexico for trials, etc.